HomeGuidesAPI ReferenceGuidesMRT APIConfiguration API

 api endpoint

-You can use the body object in the API reference to find valid configuration values to use in your own
+You can refer to the body object in the API reference to find valid configuration key/values to use for your own object with PyCentral.
+Here are some of the values for the DNS profile body object as an example.

-Here is an example profile configuration in python that we can use to create a DNS library profile with Pycentral:
+Example profile configuration dictionary in python that we use to create a DNS library profile with PyCentral:

 dns_profile = {